PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().screens().rst

 track().screens()
 =================

 The **track().screens()** method automatically records screen views on your mobile app.
-It automatically uses the activity stack as a path and activity name as a title.
+It automatically uses the activity stack as the path and the activity name as the title.

 Syntax
 ------